The Bankrate promise

-Depending on the type of life insurance policy, the cash surrender value can be determined in a couple of different ways.
-For variable life policies, the value of the investment fluctuates with the sub-accounts that it is invested within.
-For whole life policies, the value grows at a company guaranteed rate.
+The cash surrender value can be determined in a couple of ways based on the different types of life insurance policies.
+For variable life policies, the value of the investment fluctuates with the sub-accounts that it is invested in.
+For a whole life policy, the value grows at a rate determined by the insurance company.
 With universal life policies, the value grows at the industry standard rate.
-The list below goes into greater detail of how cash surrender value is determined.
+The list below goes into greater detail about how cash surrender value is determined.

-- Duration of account: The duration of your account plays the biggest role as it reflects both how long you have been paying into it as well as how long your investment has had to grow.
+- Duration of account: The duration of your account plays the biggest role in cash value as it reflects both how long you have been paying into it as well as how long your investment has had to grow.

-- Amount paid: A portion of your premiums makes up your investment capital.
+- Amount paid: A portion of your life insurance premiums makes up the investment capital in the cash value component of your policy.
 As such, the more you pay, the bigger your investment is.

-- Market performance: If your investment is tied to the market, then market performance becomes the dominant factor.
-When the market does well, your investment will do well.
+- Market performance: If your investment is tied to the market, then market performance becomes a dominant factor.
+When the market does well, your investment may also do well.

 Most companies charge surrender fees when you claim the cash surrender value of your life insurance policy.
 In general, these fees are more expensive for newer policies and decrease over time.
 Surrender fees vary quite a bit between plans and depending on the age or duration of the policy in question.
 However, it is common to see surrender fees in the range of 10 percent to 35 percent.

-For instance, let’s say you have a twelve-year-old life insurance policy with a cash value of $7,000 in it.
-You decide to surrender your plan for the cash value.
+For instance, imagine you have a twelve-year-old life insurance policy with a cash value of $7,000 in it.
+You decide to surrender your policy for the cash value.
 After your insurance company adjusts for their surrender fee of 20 percent, you receive $5,600, and the company takes $1,400 in fees.
 The amount you receive is the cash surrender value, while the initial amount is the base cash value.

 Is surrendering your policy worth it?